albertodlc/led-strip-control/README.md

     <img height="auto" width="auto" src="img/img51.JPG" />
 </p>

-5. For example "Turn my lamp on" and other variations.
+5. Now choose the phrase and other variations.
+For example "Turn my lamp on".
+And the response of the assistant.
+After that click "Create Trigger" and proceed.

 <p align="center">
     <img height="auto" width="auto" src="img/img52.JPG" />
 </p>

-6. Click "Create Trigger" and proceed.
+6. In the "Then that" rectangle click **add** and search for **Webhooks**, select it.